-A scheme launched by Art Fund and Thomas Dane Gallery to share artists’ films with the nation.
+A scheme from Art Fund and Thomas Dane Gallery that helps galleries and museums build their collections of artists’ films to share with the nation.

-The Moving Image Fund was created to address the challenges that UK museums have faced when building their collections of moving-image works.
+The Moving Image Fund was created in 2015 to address the challenges that UK museums face when building their collections of moving-image works.
 The first scheme of its kind in the UK, it aims to ensure that the most significant works of contemporary film and video art can be bought for public collections.
 It is an Art Fund project conceived in partnership with and supported by Thomas Dane Gallery.

 Isaac Julien, Ten Thosand Waves, 2010